Buffalo Water Quality at a Glance

 • Enhanced treatment protocols during bloom season

-Buffalo’s eastern Lake Erie location typically experiences fewer severe blooms than the western basin, and the treatment plant has never detected concerning levels of algal toxins in finished water.
+Buffalo’s eastern Lake Erie location typically experiences fewer severe blooms than the western basin, and the treatment plant has effective safeguards against algal toxins.

 Contaminants of Concern